The Top 10 Differences Between the NFL and the CFL

 A notable exception is the single point, or rouge, which is only in the CFL.
 A single point is awarded to the kicking team when:

-7. Overtime Format in the NFL and the CFL
+7. Overtime Format

 If the game is tied at the end of the fourth quarter, the teams will play an overtime quarter to decide who will win.
 Regular season and overtime season formats differ between the two leagues.